Mihai Ralea: Arts Minister and ambassador

 Among expatriate Romanians, Ralea and his legation staff had difficulties convincing Maruca and George Enescu, but persuaded Dimitrie Gusti to return to Bucharest.
 Ralea also approached the former backers of Carol's regime.
 He built a connection with the industrialist Nicolae Malaxa, but found vocal adversaries in Max Auschnitt and Richard Franasovici.
 In 1948, Alan R. McCracken from the Office of Special Operations argued that Ralea was Malaxa's political client, and had tipped Malaxa off about the planned nationalization of his industrial concern back in Romania.
 Going against Soviet policies and his own government, Ralea also sought to obtain American foreign aid, and even political interventions.
 His persistence in this regard contributed to the relief effort organized by General Schuyler in famine-stricken Western Moldavia.

 American assistance fell below Ralea's expectations, owing to various factors, one of which was American suspicion that Groza was diverting food to relieve the Soviet famine; meanwhile, diaspora voices repeatedly argued that Ralea was playing down the scale of famine, and also insinuated that he was embezzling funds.
+When it transpired that Ralea was genuinely mistrusted by his American contacts, Groza reportedly asked another psychologist, the American-trained Nicolae Mărgineanu, to intervene directly and mend the relationship.
 In his reports to Bucharest, Ralea complained that: "America's attitude toward us was oscillating between hostility and ignorance.
 All doors were closed. [...]
 We were seen as a Soviet branch office, and people were discouraged from giving us any sort of assistance."
 Reportedly, he was shocked by Truman's ignorance of Romanian affairs.
 Ralea's diplomatic mission was also tainted by his difficult lifestyle, including his noticeable hypochondriasis, but also his philandering.
 Ralea had appointed his mistress as cultural attaché, but she deserted her post and left to Mexico while Ioana Ralea took up residence in the Romanian embassy.

 With the looming threat of Soviet-style collectivization, Ralea informed the Americans that Romanian peasants valued individual property.
 Reportedly, during his January 1947 interview with US Secretary of State James F. Byrnes, he pleaded emotionally for Romanians not to be left "behind the Iron Curtain".
 He was still the country's ambassador when King Michael I was forced to abdicate by the PCdR officials and a communized people's republic was proclaimed.
 Nevertheless, Pauker greatly reduced his influence in Washington, transferring many of his attributes to Preoteasa.
 In June, Ralea also became chairman of a Romanian Institute for Foreign Cultural Relations, which was dedicated to the spread of propaganda.
 He also acted as a sponsor and liaison for Harry Făinaru, who was running a propaganda cell (and alleged spy ring) from Detroit.